-On April 14, 2009, the United States Air Force (USAF) transferred ERC Certificate No. 0091-1108 to the District containing 3.00 tons per quarter (tpq) of oxides of nitrogen (NOx).
+On April 14, 2009, the United States Air Force (USAF) transferred ERC Certificate No. 0091-1108 to the District containing 12.000 tons per year (tpy) of oxides of nitrogen (NOx).
 This was done as part of the Environmental Investment (ENVVEST) Program and the requirements of District Regulation XIII.

+On January 8, 2019, the Point Arguello Pipeline Company (PAPCO) transferred ERC Certificate No. 0040-0805 to the District containing 7.086 tons per year (tpy) of reactive organic compounds (ROCs).
+This was done pursuant to Section IV, Paragraph B.2(e) of the May 20, 1997 Third Amendment to the OCS Mitigation Agreement entered into between Chevron (on behalf of PAPCO) and the District, which required that all rights to ERCs generated from the shutdown of the Gaviota Oil and Gas Plant be conveyed to the District.

-The Santa Barbara County market for ERCs would indicate a potential fair value of \$1,440,000 for these credits.
+The Santa Barbara County market for ERCs would indicate a potential fair value of \$1,880,000 for these credits.
 Given that it is impossible to predict when and if the credits might be sold, and at what price, management believes it would be misleading to record them in the financial statements at any value at this time.